-OC participates in the following optional tuition waivers.
-Specific per credit rates for 2013-2014 have not been determined at the time of this publication.
+OC participates in several tuition waivers.
+Rates for 2014-2015 have not been determined at the time of this publication.
 Please visit OC's website for a current listing of waiver rates at www.olympic.edu/students/tuition/spaceavailable.htm.